 A Preliminary Criminal History Evaluation (PCHE) is an evaluation of eligibility for a Texas educator certificate based on your self-reported criminal history.
 As a service to prospective candidates, TEA staff may perform an evaluation for a non-refundable fee of $50.
 The evaluation is voluntary and non-binding.

 During the process, agency staff will obtain your name-based Texas criminal history information from the Texas Department of Public Safety.
 Once the evaluation is complete, TEA staff will send you an evaluation letter advising of your potential eligibility for educator certification.
 The determination of eligibility is based in part on the information you provide to the agency.
-Failure to provide complete and accurate information may result in an inaccurate criminal history evaluation.
+Therefore, failure to provide complete and accurate information may result in an inaccurate criminal history evaluation.
 Agency staff performs the evaluations under the authority of the Texas Occupations Code §53.102 and Texas Administrative Code 19 Ch.
 227.

 2. What can I do with this information?